egoist/bili/README.md

 }
 ```

-You can use an array as `targets` to generate bundles in multiple format, which is really neat and helpful.
+You can use an array as `targets` to generate bundles in multiple formats, which is really neat and helpful.

 However, you can't apply different plugins to different target, which means you still need more config files.
 For example, add `rollup-plugin-node-resolve` and `rollup-plugin-commonjs` in `umd` build, and what about minification?
 It's yet another config file.